DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 Next let's add a repository for us to pull the latest docker packages from, and also, we'll make it so that packages signed by the docker project are permitted to run.
 ```
 echo "deb https://download.docker.com/linux/raspbian/ stretch stable" | sudo tee -a /etc/apt/sources.list
-curl -fsSL https://yum.dockerproject.org/gpg | sudo apt-key add -
+curl -fsSL https://download.docker.com/linux/debian/gpg | sudo apt-key add -
 ```
 With all of this done, we should have everything we need to install docker.
 This might take a little while, let's go:
 ```
 curl -fsSL get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```

+*Note: the above commands should normally work, but with Raspbian Buster fresh off the presses as of the time of this writing, the following kludge is necessary until the `get-docker.sh` is updated by the docker team:*

+`sudo curl -sL get.docker.com | sed 's/9)/10)/' | sh`

-Now that Docker is installed we'll make things a bit easier by putting the pi user in the docker group:
+Now that Docker is installed we'll make things a bit easier by putting our user in the docker group:
 ```
-sudo usermod -aG docker pi
+sudo usermod -aG docker $USER
 ```
 After doing this, you must **log out and back in** for the group permissions to be applied.